wave-org/DoomWallet/docs/btc.md

 ![](./7-12.jpg)

-Then, you will see a animated QR code after you click the "Send" button:
+Then, you will see an animated QR code after you click the "Send" button:

 ![](./7-13.jpg)